aljedaxi/zettel/pages/diagnosing the system.md

 	-
 	  > Think of a Manufacturing company ... list the organizations of the next lower recursion ... the embedded subsidiaries or departments that between them **produce the company** ... they are essentially profit centres ... they can in principle be ... sold as going concerns (and replaced by bought-in products or services) ...
 Next make a list of company system ... that are **not** embedded viable systems
 	-
--
+	  > Choose and clearly define the System-in-focus ... survey the sets of recursions o -
   > this book ... should *guide* any manager ... in the light of [[cybernetics]] ... with requiring of [them] any prior knowledge ... of this ... interdisciplinary subject
 -